MAY - First Thursday - 64th National Day of Prayer -

 (encouraged by Congress in 1952 as amended 1988) - 12:05 to 12:50 - 2015 Theme: TBD - brief opening remarks, prayers of the people (popcorn style- brevity, courtesy, orderly)

-July 18 - Third Thursday - Summer BBQ - NEW DATE
+July 23 - Fourth Thursday - Summer BBQ

 BSG Summer Picnic with Carl Bruns at the grill.
 Low key way to mingle with other believers on site.
 RSVP with $7 payment - NOT a fund-raiser, intended to cover costs. includes: Tri-tip, Beans, Salad, Roll, Desert & Drink

 FREE (with an RSVP) for summer students who want to fellowship.

 The following non-concert events are selected for broad appeal across many Christian congregations.
 For large-event concerts check the Celebration Concerts web-site.
 For other non-concert events, see the KYCC community events calendar.
 (Rev. 3/7/05)

 - We welcome all riders on all types of motorcycles.
 A typical ride will last all-day and may cover up to 250

 September, morning - For teens: See You at the Pole(www.syatp.com), FOURTH Wednesday, between 6:45am and 9am - Rally at Livermore Flagpole the evening before - Ask local youth pastors

 December First Friday - Sing-it-Yourself Messiah (audience is the Chorus sitting within the Valley Concert Chorale)

 at Trinity Lutheran Pleasanton.
 Danny Glover, Pianist.
 Scores available to borrow for the night or bring own copy.